bugzilla/bugzilla/docs/en/rst/administering/keywords.rst

 Keywords are global, rather than per-product.
-If the administrator changes a keyword currently applied to any bugs, the keyword cache must be rebuilt using the :ref:`sanitycheck` script.
+If the administrator changes a keyword currently applied to any bugs, the keyword cache must be rebuilt using the :ref:`sanity-check` script.
 XXXDoes this mean changing the name of the keyword?
 Is it still true?
 Currently keywords cannot
 be marked obsolete to prevent future usage.